 Women

-Ranking of the main causes of death by age-adjusted* Potential Years of Life Lost (PYLL) among men, by region of residence, Belgium, 2020 Source: Own calculation based on death certificates, Statbel
+Ranking of the main causes of death by age-adjusted* Potential Years of Life Lost (PYLL) among men, by region of residence, Belgium, 2021 Source: Own calculation based on death certificates, Statbel

-Ranking of the main causes of death by age-adjusted* Potential Years of Life Lost (PYLL) among women, by region of residence, Belgium, 2020 Source: Own calculation based on death certificates, Statbel
+Ranking of the main causes of death by age-adjusted* Potential Years of Life Lost (PYLL) among women, by region of residence, Belgium, 2021 Source: Own calculation based on death certificates, Statbel

-COVID-19 is the main cause of death leading to regional differences
+COVID-19 is the main cause of death, leading to regional differences

-In men, the conditions contributing most to the excess premature mortality in the Walloon Region as compared to the Flemish Region are COVID-19 (+44 per 100.000), IHD (+17), lung cancer (+12), infectious and parasitic diseases (+8.5), and COPD (+8.2).
+Among men, the causes of death contributing most to the excess premature mortality in the Walloon Region compared to the Flemish Region are COVID-19 (+34 per 100,000), ischemic heart disease (+17), lung cancer (+11), chronic liver disease (+7.7) and COPD (+7.6).

 Men